rondale-sc/ember-publisher/README.md

 Each key should be the name of the file in the `dist` folder of the project.  `destinations` should contain a key for each channel you'd like to publish to whose value is an array of bucket urls.
 See `project_configs/ember-proj.js` for more details.

+- `wildcard` - is the fallback channel.
+It can be implemented per project or not.
+For example, if I wanted to publish any tagged push.
+I could implement a wildcard entry inside destinations ( should be empty by default ) and merge in s3 bucket urls if a tag is present.
+Then when no branch is found the wildcard would be used which would (in this case) contain the tag s3 buck urls.
+You can see an example of this inside ember.js' project config.

 # Assumptions